 Let’s ditch the word “Paleo” and focus on your child, ok?

-I find that a Paleo-type diet that removes dairy and grains (and any other allergens you’ve discovered) while heaping on the plants, eating quality meat, fish and eggs along with select beans and sometimes pseudo-grains (like millet and quinoa) can be a great diet for kids who are struggling with self regulation, learning, focus or growth.
+I find that a Paleo-type diet that removes dairy and grains (and any other allergens you’ve discovered) while heaping on the plants, quality meat, fish, and eggs (if tolerated) along with select beans and sometimes pseudo-grains (like millet and quinoa) can be a great diet for kids who are struggling with self-regulation, learning, focus or growth.

 2012: Pennesi Christine M.; Klein Laura Cousino.
 Effectiveness of the gluten-free, casein-free diet for children diagnosed with autism spectrum disorder: Based on parental report.
 Nutritional Neuroscience.